teachmewell/drawboard/README.md

  java Main

 .

 .

 follow the instructions on the terminal.
 After editing, the file will be named "drawn.png".
 You can only color with one colour at a time.

+.

+.

+If you want a quick start, you can do:

+java Main -q

+This will initialize quickly.

+.

+.

 If you run again and choose 4 as option, then drawn.png will be automatically opened.